malcprentice/malcprentice.github.io/Style-GiveClearPresentations.md

 ## Remember
-* Keywords are best if they are NOUNS (名詞) - don’t forget the "and".
+* Keywords are best if they are NOUNS (名詞) - don't forget the "and".
 * If you're using slides, don't use speakers notes
     * They almost never work properly
     * They make you look at the laptop too much